BryceWoodworth/BryceWoodworth.github.io/_posts/2015-4-27-Perspectives-Intro.md

 motivation on why it is so useful.

 When solving a problem, there is a lot of implicit bias in the way that we look at it.
-If I were to pose problem involving running on a moving walkway, we may think a different way than if the problem instead involved two trains moving on the same track, or somebody throwing a baseball while skydiving, even though these are all fundamentally <i>the same problem</i>.
+If I were to pose a problem involving running on a moving walkway, we may think a different way than if the problem instead involved the distance between two trains moving on the same track, or somebody throwing a baseball while skydiving, even though at a basic level these are all <i>the same problem</i> of adding velocities.
 There is no fundamentally "correct" way to think about any particular problem, in the sense that there are many equally valid ways of looking at it.
-However, not all perspectives are equally useful: In many cases a problem that appears intractible in one view because trivial in another.
-This should be a familiar concept to anyone who has used u-substitution to solve a calculus problem.
+However, not all perspectives are equally useful: In many cases a problem that appears intractible in one view becomes trivial in another.
+This should be a familiar concept to anyone who has used u-substitution in calculus.

 As an example, let's look at the four bugs (or mice, dogs, aardvarks, etc.) problem.
 In this problem,
 there are four bugs that begin on the vertices of a square with side length of r, say one meter.
-They all begin to move towards their clockwise neighbor with constant velocity, say 1 m/s, and we want to know how long it will take before the bugs meet in the middle of the square (assume the bugs are insignificantly small compared to the size of the square).
+They all begin to move towards their clockwise neighbor with constant velocity, say 1 m/s, and we want to know how long it will take before the bugs meet in the middle of the square (assuming the bugs are insignificantly small compared to the size of the square).

 ![Bugs!](http://mostlypri.me/images/bugs_1.png "The Four Bugs Problem")